Sunday, May 8, 2011

 Although “Spinal Tapped” creates some continuity issues and probably wasn’t an entirely necessary tale (unless you were dying to know how the time scepter ended up inside that fish the Turtles caught), I still love it because of how cute and funny the whole thing is.

 Lawson’s contemporary art style is much better suited to exaggerated comedy stories than grim and gritty action adventures, if you ask me (while his “classic” art style is much the opposite).
-“Spinal Tapped” is just a fun romp, reveling in Savanti Romero’s ineptitude as a villain and exceeding at that quality by presenting nearly the entire story from his point of view.
+“Spinal Tapped” is just a fun romp, reveling in Savanti Romero’s ineptitude as a villain and succeeding at that quality by presenting nearly the entire story from his point of view.
 Romero works best as a bad guy not to be taken completely seriously and the comedic elements are half the charm of the character.
 Lawson employs some limited “squash and stretch” cartoon physics, at least with exaggerated facial expressions and reactions, really setting the light-hearted tone of this story.

 Lawson really has a good time with Romero in this one, as he’s just a riot to watch.
 There are so many quality panels of him looking utterly hilarious and absurd (shaking his fist angrily while lounging in a beach chair or sipping a beverage from a coconut with a tiny parasol in it), that I wish I could scan em all.